msiden/gold_thief/README.md

 #### Installation
 * Clone or download the project
-* Make sure you have Python 3.7+ and PyGame 1.9.6 installed on your machine
+* Make sure you have Python 3.7+ (I guess it may be compatible with earlier versions as well but no promises) and PyGame 1.9.6 installed on your machine
 * Open a command prompt and type: python gold_thief.py
 * Gold Thief was developed on Windows 10.
 I imagine it should work well on Mac and Linux too but no promises.